mathuin/TopoMC/README.md

 ## Major changes:

-* TopoMC has been pushed closer towards compliance with style guides.
-May not affect you much but it surely affects me! :-)
+* TopoMC downloads tiled data from the USGS.
+These files can be quite large so they are now cached for reuse.

-* TopoMC now generates Anvil worlds with full 256-block heights thanks to @codewarrior0 and his changes to mcedit/pymclevel!
+* TopoMC generates Anvil worlds with full 256-block heights thanks to @codewarrior0 and his changes to mcedit/pymclevel!
 Thank you!

-* TopoMC also now runs on Windows!
+* TopoMC also runs on Windows!
 Kinda.
 I think.
 It works for me, anyway!
 See [this](https://github.com/mathuin/TopoMC/wiki/RunningOnWindows) for more details!

 * The array and world code has been replaced with region-based code which improve accuracy while saving CPU and memory.
 The new commands to download, prepare, and build regions are documented below.